insilico-unifei/fibos-R-case-study-supp/README.md

-# FIBOS-R PACKAGE APPLICATION EXAMPLE
+# fibos-R Package Application Example

 ## Description

-FIBOS-R is a package for estimating the packing density of biomolecules in R.
+fibos is a R package for estimating the packing density of biomolecules in R.

 Here we show a case study, aiming to compare the packing density between experimentally determined structures and the same structures predicted by AlphaFold (AF).

 We also show codes used in the production of the supplementary material of the article.